Charles Alfred Pillsbury

-Education and early business career
+Early life

-Pillsbury was born December 3, 1842 in Warner, New Hampshire, first of three children born to George Alfred Pillsbury and Margaret Sprague Carleton.
+Pillsbury was born December 3, 1842, in Warner, New Hampshire, first of three children born to George Alfred Pillsbury and Margaret Sprague Carleton.
 His sister Mary A. died in infancy.
 His brother Frederick Carleton Pillsbury was born in 1852.
 Pillsbury had a modest upbringing.
 He graduated from Dartmouth College in 1863, paying for his college education by teaching part-time.
-He then worked for six years as a clerk and partner in Montreal, Quebec, Canada at a mercantile enterprise.
-During this time, he met his future wife, Mary Ann Stinson, daughter of Capt.
-Charles Stinson and his wife Mary Ann Poore.
-The two married on September 12, 1866.

-The two had four children.
-The two first-born children, George Alfred (1871–1872) and Margaret Carleton (1876–1881), both died in childhood.
-On December 6, 1878, twin sons Charles Stinson and John Sargent were born, and both of them lived into adulthood.
-Charles married Nelle Pendleton Winston in 1901, while John married Eleanor Jerusha Lawler in 1911.
+Career

-Pillsbury was drawn to business in Minneapolis after experiencing and observing the commercial interests in Montreal, which processed grain from the west.
+Pillsbury worked for six years as a clerk and partner in Montreal, Quebec, Canada at a mercantile enterprise.
+He was drawn to business in Minneapolis after experiencing and observing the commercial interests in Montreal, which processed grain from the west.
 Pillsbury's uncle, John S. Pillsbury, had settled at the Falls of St. Anthony at Minneapolis in 1855; in 1869, Charles Pillsbury moved to the growing city of Minneapolis and established his flour business.

-Minnesota flour industry and Pillsbury's innovation

 At the time of Pillsbury's arrival, four or five flour mills, deriving their power from the Falls, were small in size and ground their grain with large buhr stones.
 Pillsbury was employed by his uncle and soon gained part-ownership in his own mill.
-Mr. Pillsbury made a close and thorough study of the methods of flour milling and contemplated better results through the industry's innovative practices in flour processing.
+Pillsbury made a close and thorough study of the methods of flour milling and contemplated better results through the industry's innovative practices in flour processing.
 At his own mill, Pillsbury discarded the buhr stones, and introduced and improved on the newer practices.
 He competed with milling concerns owned by Cadwallader C. Washburn, George Henry Christian and his brothers, and other millers in the production of what was called "new process" flour.

 Pillsbury created the brand "Pillsbury's Best."
 It was claimed that "Pillsbury's Best" was the finest flour in the world, and its production techniques allowed Pillsbury to capture the market demanding high-quality flour.
 The use of a series of carefully gauged steel rolls milling grain into flour effected a revolution in the large flour mills in the US, as it was efficient and produced excellent quality.
 It led to important changes in wheat growing, because it created a demand for hard "spring wheat", which had been, up to that point, less desirable than the softer winter wheat of the South.